-- Whenever possible, have your doctor prescribe medications which need not be given during the school day. - All non-prescription medications must be accompanied by the Medication Consent Form, which gives us consent to administer the medication and which states the child's name, the reason for medication, the name of the medication, the dosage to be given, number of times per day or other criteria for administration, the number of days that the medication must be given, the date prescribed, the possible side effects, and any storage information.
-This form must be filled out completely by parent and doctor and is valid for no more than one year for unanticipated nonprescription medications (acetaminophen, ibuprofen) or for topical nonprescription ointments that are applied to open wounds or broken skin. - All prescription medications must be brought in the original container with the label from the pharmacy.
+- Whenever possible, have your doctor prescribe medications which need NOT be given during the school day. - All non-prescription medications must be accompanied by the Medication Consent Form, which gives us consent to administer the medication and which states the child's name, the reason for medication, the name of the medication, the dosage to be given, number of times per day or other criteria for administration, the number of days that the medication must be given, the date prescribed, the possible side effects, and any storage information.
+This form must be filled out completely by parent and doctor and is valid for no more than one year for unanticipated nonprescription medications (acetaminophen, ibuprofen) or for topical non-prescription ointments that are applied to open wounds or broken skin. - All prescription medications must be brought in the original container with the label from the pharmacy.
 The pharmacist will provide an extra container with the appropriate label, if asked to do so, so that you may give us only the amount of medication needed at school.
-A specific Medication Consent form must be filled out by the doctor indicating the name, of the child, name of the medication, dosage amount, times to be taken, date prescribed and length of time to be taken each time a prescription medication is needed. - If parents are wanting their child(ren) to use sunscreen, they should supply sunscreen sticks and give written permission for it to be applied at school.
+A specific Medication Consent form must be filled out by the doctor indicating the name of the child, the name of the medication, dosage amount, times to be taken, date prescribed and length of time to be taken each time a prescription medication is needed. - If parents want their child(ren) to have sunscreen reapplied at school, they should supply sunscreen sticks and give written permission by sending one email to your child's teacher and cc both Nurse@StriarHebrew.org and Office@StriarHebrew.org granting permission for sunscreen to be reapplied at school